Common Orthodontic Problems, Poking Wire, Wax Placement, Wire Cutting

 - You lose a braces elastic band – bands serve to keep the braces working at all times, and are easily replaced.
 This is often one of the most common issues for seeking orthodontic care.

-- Poking wires – most braces have supporting wires which apply pressure on the teeth and keep them Sometimes, or as the teeth move, the wires move as well.
+- Poking wires – most braces have supporting wires which apply pressure on the teeth and keep them moving.
+Sometimes, or as the teeth move, the wires move as well.
 In many cases, the wire can poke out the braces, causing irritation or pain the gums, inner cheeks, and tongue.
-Also, habits like chewing on hard objects like pens and pencils can impact the wire firmness, too.
+Also, habits like chewing on hard objects like pens and pencils can impact the wire position, too.

 Soreness in the mouth